 As Cardiff's population grows, so will its emissions and its contribution to global demand on finite natural resources if action is not taken, leading to the acceleration of climate change and its impacts on the environment, biodiversity and our health and wellbeing.
 It is estimated that Cardiff will need between 19,000 and 30,500 new homes and 30,000 and 43,000 new jobs by 2036.
 Key to sustainable growth will be ensuring new developments contribute to a carbon neutral city, reducing the use of the car and increasing the use of local and renewable energy sources.
-Crucial to this will be progressing the ambition of creating a '15-minute city' with walkable neighbourhoods, which enables residents to access most of the facilities they need on a daily basis within a short distance from their home.
-It will also be important to develop a circular economy, to minimise the environmental impact of consumption, the production of goods and delivery of services.
+So too will be developing a circular economy to minimise the environmental impact of consumption, the production of goods and delivery of services.